Hugh Laurie

-Early life
+Early life and education

-James Hugh Calum Laurie was born on 11 June 1959, in the Blackbird Leys area of Oxford, the youngest of four children of Patricia (née Laidlaw) and William George Ranald Mundell "Ran" Laurie, who was a physician and winner of an Olympic gold medal in the coxless pairs (rowing) at the 1948 London Games.
+Laurie was born on 11 June 1959, in the Blackbird Leys area of Oxford.
+He is the youngest of four children of Patricia (née Laidlaw) and William George Ranald Mundell "Ran" Laurie, who was a physician and winner of an Olympic gold medal in the coxless pairs (rowing) at the 1948 London Games.
 He has an older brother, Charles Alexander Lyon Mundell Laurie, and two older sisters, Susan and Janet.
-He had a strained relationship with his mother, whom he noted as "Presbyterian by character, by mood".
+Laurie had a strained relationship with his mother, whom he described as "Presbyterian by character, by mood".
 He later said, "I was frustration to her.
 She didn't like me."
-His mother died from motor neurone disease in 1989, at the age of 73.
-According to Laurie, she endured the disease for two years and suffered "painful, plodding paralysis" while being cared for by Laurie's father, whom he has called "the sweetest man in the whole world".

 Laurie's parents, who were both of Scottish descent, attended St Columba's Presbyterian Church (now United Reformed Church) in Oxford.
 He notes that "belief in God didn't play a large role" in his home, but "a certain attitude to life and the living of it did".
 He followed this by stating, "Pleasure was something that was treated with great suspicion, pleasure was something that...
 I was going to say it had to be earned but even the earning of it didn't really work.
 It was something to this day, I mean, I carry that with me.
 I find pleasure a difficult thing; I don't know what you do with it, I don't know where to put it."
 He later stated, "I don't believe in God, but I have this idea that if there were a God, or destiny of some kind looking down on us, that if he saw you taking anything for granted, he'd take it away."